iliasZh/Console-Engine/README.md

 # console-engine

-A console game engine - work in progress (for 64-bit Windows 10)
+A console graphics rendering engine - work in progress (for 64-bit Windows 10)

 # How to build
 You'll need: